RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/notnotnotswipez-MoreCompany/README.md

 ### ``Custom Cosmetic Installation``
 ```
-- Place .cosmetics files into the MoreCompanyCosmetics folder next to Lethal Company.exe.
+- Place .cosmetics files into the MoreCompanyCosmetics folder inside of the plugins folder.
 - The game needs to run at least once to generate this folder.
 ```

 # Changelog
+## 1.7.2
+- Added 1 new cosmetic.
+- Players which have been taken over by the mask will now keep their cosmetics when they become masked.
+- Added the ability to spin the display guy in the cosmetic screen.
+- Fixed R2Modman/Thunderstore Mod Manager compatibility when installing custom .cosmetics files.

+## 1.7.1
+- Updated the mod to function with v45.
+- Moved cosmetic folder to plugins folder.

 ## 1.7.0
 - Made Cosmetic system dynamic